 stop 10 – Beaven Kelly Home for Aged Men

-This home was actually started at the girls orphanage location in 1893.
+This home was actually started at the girls orphanage location in 1893 (when the boys’ orphanage moved).
 The men finally got a home of their own in 1907.
 This house is now a respite.
 Read more at their LINK.
 Bishop Thomas Beaven started this home and named it after his parents – Thomas Beaven and Nancy Kelly.

 stop 11 – Sisters of Providence Motherhouse

 The Sisters of Providence of St Vincent de Paul served in many locations around the Connecticut River Valley.
 When they served an institution they would have a convent nearby to house themselves.
 This was a decent arrangement but having a motherhouse was better.
 In 1932 they finally had a motherhouse built for themselves.
 It is located down Gamelin Road in the Brightside neighborhood.
 Near the corner of their Brightside motherhouse there was erected a STATUE for Catherine Horan who was the first mother superior for the Holyoke order.

 You met her back at the Calvary Cemetery for the Sisters of Providence.
 Great woman with a fitting memorial for her.
 Their motherhouse is now called Providence Place at Ingleside.

 - “… from the hilltop I view the progress the tiny seed has made under the protection of Divine Providence.”